OleksandrLavrynenko/fliplet-widget-login-saml2/README.md

-# Fliplet SSO Login component
+# Fliplet SAML2 SSO Login component

+To test out the integration you can set up a serverless server using https://github.com/capriza/samling